Teleop Dataset Recording

 Under Advanced Settings, Dataset fields, a checkbox group selects which fields are persisted:

-observation.statealways saved (disabled checkbox)actionalways saved (disabled checkbox)taskalways saved by LeRobot v3 metadataobservation.images.wristoptional, on by defaultobservation.images.overheadoptional, on by default
+observation.statealways saved (disabled checkbox)actionalways saved (disabled checkbox)taskalways saved by LeRobot v3 metadatarewardalways saved from the same environment step as the frame's actionsuccessalways saved (episode success flag)donealways saved (episode termination flag)observation.environment_stateoptional, on by default (privileged low-dim state: TCP/object pose, grasp, and offsets)observation.images.wristoptional, on by defaultobservation.images.overheadoptional, on by default

 Deselecting an optional field removes it from both the declared dataset

-feature schema and every recorded frame. observation.state, action, and
+feature schema and every recorded frame. observation.state, action, reward,

 training and task indexing.